Brodevil/Alice/Run Alice.md

 **So basically Alice will need few requirements to run it, Please Go thorugh the following steps and nothing:**
 <br><br>
 1. First a fall, You will defiantly need to Clone the Project or Download the zip file<br>
+2. Install python stable version for your machine from [python.org](https://www.python.org/downloads/release/python-387/)<br>
-2. Install the required modules by just running following commands in the same directory's terminal :<br>
+3. Install the required modules by just running following commands in the same directory's terminal :<br>
    i.`pip install PyAudio-0.2.11-cp38-cp38-win_amd64.whl`
    ii.`pip install -r Requirements.txt`
 <br><br>
-3. Then create .env file in that main directory and put the following info :<br>
+4. Then create .env file in that main directory and put the following info :<br>
     1. `AssistantName=Alice`  **(You can change the name of Assistant)**
     2. `UserName=Abhinav`     **(Your name)**
     3. `GENDER=male`		  **(Your Gender)**